taranjeet/open-edx-proposals/oeps/oep-0026-arch-xapi-integration.rst

 Validator
 ~~~~~~~~~

-The intention of this validation layer is to ensure we continue to support the
+The intention of this validation component is to ensure we continue to support the
 expected xAPI formats by all participating Open edX xAPI consumers.
 In many ways,
 this is similar to what `consumer-driven contract testing`_ would enable and uses
 similar design principles.
 Essentially, a common validation library can be